Used Electric Cars

 What to check on a used electric car

-The good news is that many features you might have checked on a second-hand petrol car simply don’t exist on an electric car.
+The good news is that many features you might have checked on a second-hand petrol car don’t exist on an electric car.
 With far fewer moving parts, there’s little that the layman can inspect under the bonnet.
 And no exhaust or gears to scrutinise.
 But do give the car a good visual inspection to check everything else is in working order.

 The electric car battery in second-hand vehicles